thegetty/bronze-guidelines/_render/table-13.md

       <li>spatial resolution and contrast usually inferior to X-radiography</li>
       <li>interpretation of radiographs requires specialized training</li>
       <li>will make future luminescence dating of the core material difficult</li>
-      <li>. some objects may need to be quarantined for decontamination
-        (de-activation), that is, kept at the neutron facility for anywhere between several minutes to several days before returning to their owner.
+      <li>some objects may need to be quarantined for decontamination (de-activation), that is, kept at the neutron facility for anywhere between several minutes to several days before returning to their owner.
 The quarantine depends on a number of parameters, including neutron flux and energy, alloy composition, etc., which can create temporary radioactivity of the material.
 Copper alloys are actually less impacted (unless they contain large amounts of gold or arsenic).
 For example, no quarantine was needed for the Javanese statuettes in <a target="_blank" href="/case-studies/4/">Case Study 4</a>.</li>
     </ul>
    </td>
-   <td><a target="_blank" href="/vol-2/3/#s3/">II.3§3</a></td>
+   <td><a target="_blank" href="/vol-2/3/#s3">II.3§3</a></td>
  </tr>
  <tr>
   <th>Computed